Review: CAMP BLOOD 8: REVELATIONS (2020)

 The effects are mostly CGI blood spray and a rather bloodless decapitation.
 Certainly, nothing to write home about.
 There’s not much in the way of suspense either.
 There is, however, just enough going on to keep the thought of turning it off at bay.
 And Sheila’s character adds just enough depravity to make me think of Troma’s Mother’s Day.
 Camp Blood 8: Revelations isn’t close to being in its league though.

 Available to stream on Tubi and elsewhere, Camp Blood 8: Revelations is at least watchable.
-Which is more than I can say for a lot of killer clown and/or backwoods slasher films lately.
+This is more than I can say for a lot of killer clown and/or backwoods slasher films lately.